Saturday, March 18, 2017

 "For ye were sometimes darkness, but now are ye light in the Lord: walk as children of light: (For the fruit of the Spirit is in all goodness and righteousness and truth;) Proving what is acceptable unto the Lord.
 And have no fellowship with the unfruitful works of darkness, but rather reprove them (Ephesians 5:8-11)."

 In that passage we see a form of the same word translated "fellowship," sygkoinōneō (συγκοινωνέω).
-With what have fellowship, that is communion?
+With what have we fellowship, that is communion?
 The Body and Blood of Christ, or the unfruitful works of darkness?
 With whom have we fellowship, that is communion?
-Christ and His Body the Church, or the devil and the world?
+Christ and His Body the Church, or "the world, the flesh and the devil?"
 Choose.

 One can see the skillful use of words in our Service of Holy Communion when we come across such lines as, "humbly beseeching thee, that all we, who are partakers of this holy communion, may be fulfilled with thy grace and heavenly benediction."
 The scholars of the Church of England were second to none, and they knew exactly what they were saying in light of the Biblical use of words that formed their thinking.